CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 2/RD_lab1.md

+# Day-01

-## Task 1: Connect and Onboard a SaaS App to Microsoft Defender for Cloud Apps
+# Lab 01: Connect and Onboard a SaaS App to Microsoft Defender for Cloud Apps

 In this task, you'll verify license assignment, enable auditing, configure Conditional Access policies, and onboard Microsoft 365 to Defender for Cloud Apps.